Heavy-Duty vs. Standard Drawer Slides

 Weight Requirements

 Consider what you plan to store in the drawers and how much those items weigh to determine the maximum load capacity you need.
-If the items weigh over 100 pounds, look for heavy-duty slides to avoid unnecessary damage or breakage.
+Also consider if an unanticipated momentary overload or rough usage (slamming drawer closed or unexpected lateral applied load).
+If the items weigh over 250 pounds / 113 kilograms, look for heavy-duty slides to avoid unnecessary damage or breakage.

 Available Space

 Your drawers and slides must fit in the available space.
-If you opt for heavy-duty slides, you must account for the additional space they occupy in the cabinet.
+If you opt for heavy-duty slides, you must account for the additional space they occupy between the stationary structure and moving item.

 Length and Extension

 Heavy-duty applications often require drawer slides with additional length and extension.
-Heavy-duty telescopic slides allow for overtravel, full and three-quarter extensions, making them ideal for various applications.
+Heavy-duty telescopic slides allow for moving heavy loads, making them ideal for various applications.

 Frequency of Use